 Batch generation (10-100): Method 3 (VBA) or Method 2 (add-in with batch support).

-High quality for print (any volume): Method 4 (external generator + import).
-This is the only method that gives you SVG output and full customization.
+High quality for print (any volume): Method 4 (upload to qree.app/bulk).
+The only method that gives you SVG output, scan analytics, and downloadable image files.

 Tips